willforde/script.module.codequick/docs/index.rst

 and sort method selection.
 Ultimately allowing the developer to focus primarily on scraping content from websites and passing it to kodi.

+Codequick is written to support both python2 and python3 and is fully unicode aware.

 This framework utilizes 3 other kodi modules.
     * urlquick: https://github.com/willforde/urlquick
     * htmlement: https://github.com/willforde/python-htmlement